Boletus subluridellus

 Boletus subluridellus is a species of bolete fungus in the family Boletaceae.
 Described as new to science in 1971 by American mycologists, the bolete is found in the eastern United States and Canada.
-It grows on the ground in coniferous and mixed forests in a mycorrhizal association with deciduous trees, especially oak.
+It grows on the ground in hardwood and mixed forests in a mycorrhizal association with broad-leaved trees, especially oak.
 The fruit bodies (mushrooms) have orangish-red, broadly convex caps that are up to 10 cm in diameter, with small, dark reddish pores on the underside.
 The pale yellow stipe measures 4–9 cm long by 1.5–2.3 cm thick.
 All parts of the fruit body will quickly stain blue when injured or touched.

 Taxonomy

 The species was described by American mycologists Alexander H. Smith and Harry D. Thiers in their 1971 monograph on the bolete fungi of Michigan.
 The type collection was made by Smith on a golf course near Ypsilanti, Michigan in September 1961; it is kept at the University of Michigan herbarium.

 Boletus subluridellus is classified in the section Luridi of the genus Boletus.
 Section Luridi is characterized by boletes that immediately turn blue with cutting or bruising, narrow pores that are usually red, and the occasional presence of toxins in the fruit bodies.
 According to the scheme proposed by Smith and Thiers, the form of the dermatocystidia (cystidia on the cap cuticle) is important to species delimitation in section Luridi.
 In a 1993 study, however, Roland Treu found no major consistent microscopic differences between B. subluridellus, B. rufocinnamomeus, and B. roseobadius.

+Whole-genome sequencing of the type specimen in a 2024 study suggested that B. subluridellus belongs in the genus Neoboletus, although the species has not been formally transferred from Boletus yet.
+This phylogenetic analysis showed that B. subluridellus is genetically extremely closely related to, and arguably conspecific with, B. rufocinnamomeus and B. roseobadius, supporting the findings of Treu.

 The specific epithet subluridellus refers to its similarity to Boletus luridellus.
 Luridellus means "drab yellow to dirty brown".